Meet Alastor

 Meet Louie

-Louie came to us as a relinquish due to his severely unpredictable behavior, indicative of the species.
+Louie is an original SBF sugar baby, but came back to us as a relinquish due to his severely unpredictable behavior, indicative of the species.
 He loves to be talked to and once he trusts you he will talk back and let you pet him.
-He can say the following: “Thank you for holding my hand”, “How are you?”, “Good Boy”, “Come on”, ”Oh my GAWD!!”, “Hey Lou bird, louie!!” and loves to laugh.
+Sometimes it's hard to get a word in, he talks so much!
+Some of his most commonly heard phrases include: “Thank you for holding my hand”, “How are you?”, “Good Boy”, “Come on”, ”Oh my GAWD!!”, “Hey Lou bird, Louie!!”
+"Freya" and loves to laugh.

 About Yellow-nape Amazons